• Skip to primary navigation

 Jump to Recipe Print Recipe

-If gravy and potatoes are two of your favorite foods, this take on a Quebecois staple is about to blow your mind.
-Simple sheet pan potato wedges are baked with cheddar cheese curds until they melt then topped with mushroom gravy.
-This Southern style poutine recipe is the stuff of winter weekend dreams.
+This easy Breakfast Poutine recipe is the stuff of winter weekend dreams.
+If gravy and taters are two of your favorite foods, this take on a Quebecois staple is about to blow your mind.
+Simple sheet pan potato wedges are baked with cheddar cheese curds until they’re melty, then topped with mushroom gravy—and maybe a fried egg.
+YUM!

 My older brother and I have often joked about opening a food truck called "Munchies" for all those late night, substance-induced cravings.
-If and when we actually bring it to fruition, this simple meal will definitely make it to the menu.
-Starchy and crispy potatoes drenched in flavorful gravy paired with squeaky cheese curds?
-This is the ultimate crave food.
+If and when we actually bring it to fruition, this simple meal will definitely make it to the menu. (psssst!
+If you wanna give yourself the munchies, try my homemade weed gummies!)

 Jump to: